 The most popular ways to bet on the NFL include moneyline, point spread, and totals betting.
 Online sportsbooks offer several other ways to bet on NFL games, but it’s important to understand the way fundamental football betting works.

-For example, here’s a look at the odds on a Week 2 matchup between the Las Vegas Raiders and Pittsburgh Steelers during the 2021 NFL regular season.
+For example, here’s a look at the odds on matchup between the Las Vegas Raiders and Pittsburgh Steelers from an NFL regular season.
 The lines on that game from FanDuel Sportsbook looked like this leading up to kickoff: